cherryaddict/flood.cpp/README.md

 # httpspam.cpp
-A DDOS tool for spamming GET or POST requests written in C++
+A DDOS tool for spamming GET and/or POST requests written in C++
 ```
 Usage: ./httpspam.exe [-m method] [-t count] -u target_url